 Average orthographic distance among transcriptions of imitations taken from first and last generations.

-To investigate whether these invented words retained any iconic resemblance to the original seed sounds, we selected the top 4 most frequent transcriptions for each imitation that was transcribed and presented them in a modified version of the "Guess the seed" matching game (N = 461).
+To investigate whether these invented words retained any resemblance to the original seed sounds, we selected the top 4 most frequent transcriptions for each imitation that was transcribed and presented them in a modified version of the "Guess the seed" matching game (N = 461).
 On each trial, participants were presented with a random transcription generated from one of the imitations, and tasked with guessing the meaning of the invented word from among 4 possible sounds.
 Participants were able to guess the correct meaning of the transcribed word above chance even after between 5 and 8 generations of repetition, b = 0.83 (0.13) log-odds, odds = -0.18, z = 6.46, p = 0.00 (Fig. 6).
 This was true both for true seed questions, b = 0.75 (0.15) log-odds, odds = -0.28, z = 4.87, p = 0.00, and for category match questions, b = 1.02 (0.16) log-odds, odds = 0.02, z = 6.39, p = 0.00.
 The effect of generation did not vary across these question types, b = 0.05 (0.10) log-odds, z = 0.47, p = 0.64.

 Matching accuracy for transcriptions of imitations taken from first and last generations.
 True seed questions contained transcriptions of the actual seed generating the transcribed word.
 Category match questions contained transcriptions of imitations of other seeds from the same category.

 The result that matching accuracy was above chance even for category match questions is especially informative.
-This finding indicates that participants were able to match a transcription back to a seed sound from the same category as the one that eventually generated the transcription, but not from the exact chain of imitations leading to the transcription.
+This finding indicates that participants were able to match a transcription back to a seed sound that was from the same category, but not the exact chain, as the original seed leading to the transcription.
 If transcriptions only captured idiosyncratic elements of the imitations, then the only way participants would be able to guess the "meaning" of the transcription at above chance levels would be through its surface resemblance to the specific sound being transcribed, in which case performance in category match questions would be indistinguishable from chance.
-Instead we found that the transcription--the result of an imitation passed through generations of different speakers--still retained some iconic resemblance to the category of sounds being imitated, and thus participants were able to use this category information to match the transcribed word to the category of sounds at above chance levels.
+Instead we found that the transcription--the result of an imitation passed through generations of different speakers--still retained some resemblance to the category of sounds being imitated, and thus participants were able to use this category information to match the transcribed word to the category of sounds at above chance levels.
 This result supports our hypothesis that through repetition, imitations are becoming more wordlike.

 Using transcriptions as novel category labels

-Although we found evidence that the imitations were becoming more stable over generations and that they still retained some iconic resemblance to the original sound, we have not directly observed an advantage to the more wordlike imitations emerging through iterated repetition compared to direct imitations of the source of the sound.
+Last, we examined whether there was a learning advantage to the more wordlike imitations emerging through iterated repetition compared to direct imitations of the source of the sound.
 The advantage of word cues as opposed to environmental cues to a particular category is that words activate more categorical representations useful in generalizing across idiosyncratic differences between category members (???).
-On the view that repeated imitation creates more wordlike forms, we predicted that the words emerging through repeated imitation should be easier to learn as category labels requiring generalizing to new category members than words that were transcribed from direct imitations.
+Therefore, we predicted that transcriptions of the more wordlike forms emerging through repeated imitation should be easier to learn as category labels requiring generalization to new category members than transcriptions from direct imitations.